 Let’s say you’re an educator or program leader serving children in need who needs to fill your bookshelves and stock your classroom.
-You’ve signed up with First Book… now what?
+You’ve just recently signed up with First Book… now what?

 When funding is available through sponsors and partners, we’ll send an email to you to let you know that there is a book distribution happening in your area.
 All you have to do is follow the instructions in the email.
 On the date of the distribution, come on by and pick up your books!